ayyybubu/RoD/README.md

 1. Type `!join` in the Twitch chat during the joining phase to enter the game
 2. You will automatically continue exploring deeper into the cave
-3. Type `!ditch` to leave the cave with your treasures
+3. Type `!roach` to leave the cave with your treasures
 4. If the same trap appears twice, everyone still in the cave loses all treasures collected in that round
 5. The game lasts 5 rounds - the player with the most rubies at the end wins!

 ### For Streamers

 1. Click "Start New Game" to begin a new game session
+2. Choose whether to allow unlimited players or set a specific player limit
-2. The game will automatically handle the joining phase and start the first round
+3. The game will automatically handle the joining phase and start the first round
+4. Use "Force Start Game" to skip the joining timer and start immediately (optional)
-3. Use "Reveal Next Card" to manually reveal the next card (optional)
+5. Use "Reveal Next Card" to manually reveal the next card (optional)
-4. Use "Start Decision Phase" to manually start a decision phase (optional)
+6. Use "Start Decision Phase" to manually start a decision phase (optional)
+7. Use "Force End Decisions" to skip the decision timer and process decisions immediately (optional)
-5. The game will automatically progress through rounds and end after 5 rounds
+8. The game will automatically progress through rounds and end after 5 rounds

 ## Setup